 Foundation placements span two consecutive semesters for (15 hours) per week.
 SW 550 (Field I) is taken in the Fall semester and SW 551 (Field II) is taken in the Spring semester.
 Students begin foundation placements and Field Seminar after a 4-week Interventions Lab during the first four weeks of the fall semester.
 The Interventions Lab is designed to prepare students for the field placement experience.
 Once Lab ends, SW 555, Field Seminar begins.
 Field Seminar meets 15 times over the course of two semesters, and must be taken concurrently with SW 550 and 551.
-At the end of each semester, if all requirements for Field Seminar are met and students are passing (attendance/assignments), 30 hours can be added to your placement time sheet.
 This course is designed to allow students a professional forum where they will have opportunities to share the integration of their coursework and fieldwork using reflection tools and case-based scenarios.
 Both the Foundation Field course and Seminar must be completed successfully in order to receive credit.